 3. The Special Violent Crime Squad (D.A.E.E.B.), which is subject to the Head of the Hellenic Police.

 4. The Special Controls Service of the Ministry of Economy and Finance.

 In addition, EYP cooperates with relevant foreign Services and international organizations on matters of bilateral interest.

 The Authority for the Protection of Personal Data (Law 2472/1997)

 The Authority for the Safeguarding of the Secrecy of Communications (Law 3115/2003)

 A Public Prosecutor, specially appointed to EYP, who controls the legality of its special operational activities

-EYP is also subject, via its political supervisor, the Minister of Public Order and Citizen Protection, to parliamentary control, according to the Internal Regulation of Parliament (questions, interpellations, updated questions).
+EYP is also subject, via its political supervisor, Prime Minister, to parliamentary control, according to the Internal Regulation of Parliament (questions, interpellations, updated questions).

 EYP is exempted from the authority of the Greek Ombudsman (Law 2477/97, article 3).

 EYP, as an Intelligence Service, does not have 'executive' competences, unlike prosecuting authorities (i.e. the Police).
 Accordingly, it does not have the right to make remands, detentions or arrests.